trivechain/trivechain-core/INSTALL.md

-Building Trivechain Core
+Building Trivechain

-After you install the usual build tools and C++ development tools, Trivechain Core also needs some build dependencies which are not always provided by default by the OS package manager
+After you install the usual build tools and C++ development tools, Trivechain also needs some build dependencies which are not always provided by default by the OS package manager
 (in particular BerkeleyDB 4.8 for building with wallet support).